nightscout/trio-docs/docs/EN/resources/FAQ.md

 ### Does Trio cause an increase in pod failures?
 There is more communication between your phone and the pod than the PDM.
 This increases the load on the pod battery.
 Most people have no increase in pod failures.
 However, it does occasionally happen.
 Below are some tips to take to limit battery drain:
-* Have a correction range instead of a single number
 * The pod state is updated every 3 minutes for DASH and every 5 minutes for Eros.
-If uncertain communications are detected such that the Loop app cannot determine if a dosing command sent to the pod was received, the app will try once a minute to get a response.
+If uncertain communications are detected such that Trio cannot determine if a dosing command sent to the pod was received, the app will try once a minute to get a response.
 * If using Eros pods with a RileyLink device.
 Be mindful of situations that may lead to poor signal.
 Poor communication between devices may lead to battery drain and contribute to faults.
 <br>